Do you suffer from separation anxiety?

 There are, of course, exceptions to every rule, and in this case there are three prefixes that sometimes separate and sometimes don’t.
 For more information on that, check out this post about separable verbs on the Deutsched website.

-Now that you know how to recognize verbs with prefixes that separate and verbs with prefixes that don’t separate, let’s explore when you actually need to use this information.
+Now that you know how to recognize verbs with prefixes that separate and verbs with prefixes that don’t separate—and how you can practice them in context—let’s explore when you actually need to use this information.

 When Are Separable Verbs Actually Separated?